Next Start

 Transitioning to a private business model has allowed Jim to provide the best care for each one of his clients.
 Whenever they have a problem, they can call him and within 24 hours, he has their bike on the lift.

 “I wanted to take care of the people who were taking care of me,” Jim shares.
-While he never turns a blind eye to anyone who comes through his door, his clients are his number one priority.
+While he never turns a blind eye to anyone who comes through his door, his regular clients are his number one priority.

-From oil changes, brakes, and tires to detailing and installing accessories like stereos and speakers, Jim does it all.
+From oil changes, brakes and tires to detailing and installing accessories like stereos and speakers, Jim does it all.
 He has even expanded into automotive work, as many of his clients have vintage cars, classic cars and hot rods they need serviced.

 Any motorcycle enthusiast knows that this industry is seasonal, which has the potential to create challenges for shop owners.